 4. Use An Oatmeal Moisturizer

 If you have dry, itchy, and sensitive skin, switch to an oatmeal moisturizer.
 Oatmeal moisturizers help soothe and calm irritated and inflamed skin (2).
-They also help protect the skin from UV rays and reduce redness.
+They also help protect the skin from UV rays and reduce skin redness.

 5. Use Aloe Vera Gel